peach-bot/Peach/docs/README.md

  - Webinterface with no actual functionality that is locked behind a firewall

 <img src=https://user-images.githubusercontent.com/45462701/67280986-b47c5c00-f4ce-11e9-8c9c-5ab70ec5e392.png width=12px></img>
-To see what's planned for the future visit the [issues page](https://github.com/peach-bot/Peach/issues)
+To see what's planned for the future or if you want to leave suggestions visit the [issues page](https://github.com/peach-bot/Peach/issues)

 ## Requirements for Hosting